Bacterial Pneumonia in cats

 Prognosis and follow-up care

-The Prognosis ranges from good to cautious, depending on severity, cause (e.g., aspiration), comorbidities, and treatment adherence.
+The prognosis is good to guarded, depending on severity, cause (e.g., aspiration), comorbidities, and treatment adherence.
 Early, targeted treatment significantly improves the chances.
-With early, consistent treatment, the Prognosis is usually good.
-Unfavorable factors include aspiration, extensive lung involvement, pleural effusion/Abscesses, sepsis, advanced age, or comorbidities (e.g., FIV/FeLV, diabetes, renal insufficiency).
-Clinical improvement is often visible within 48–72 hours; complete recovery can take 2–6 weeks.
+With early, consistent treatment, the prognosis is usually good.
+Unfavorable factors include aspiration, extensive lung involvement, pleural effusion/Abscesses, sepsis, old age, or comorbidities (e.g., FIV/FeLV, diabetes, renal insufficiency).
+Clinical improvement is often visible within 48–72 hours; full recovery can take 2–6 weeks.

 Aftercare